 There is no significant speed difference between Family and Mansion types but there is a big difference in price.
 Family-type is more expensive than either ADSL or Mansion.
 Mansion-type is less expensive than both Family-type Hikari and all but the slowest varieties of ADSL.

 Therefore, if your building has Mansion-type Hikari installed, it's the best of both worlds: top speed at the lowest price.

-Over 50% of all apartment buildings we have checked recently now have Mansion-type installed and, by far, the majority of those are Flet's Hikari.
-And, because it's already installed in the building, connections can usually done within about two weeks.
+Over 50% of all apartment buildings we have checked recently now have Mansion-type installed and, because it's already installed in the building, connections can usually done within about two weeks.
 Family-type, on the other hand, varies greatly in time to connection.
 In some areas it can be done is as little as two weeks but in other areas, it can take two months or more.

 ADSL comes in a variety of speeds and is provided using the metal telephone wiring system.
 It can be used with or without landline telephone service.
 When Mansion-type Hikari is not installed in the building and the owner refuses permission to bring in fiber optic wiring, then ADSL will be the best choice.

 If you have landline telephone service connected and working, then the time to connection for ADSL is very quick–a week to ten days.
 If you don't have a landline, then it generally takes three or four weeks to connect.